Costco Pallet Requirements: A Painless Way To Ship

 Key Takeaways:

-• Costco requires that pallets be no larger than 48”x40” and must be subject to ISBM-15 heat treatment.
+• Costco requires that pallets be no larger than 48”x40” and abide by ISBM-15.

 We’ll explain the specifics of Costco’s pallet requirements so you can successfully ship your palletized goods to them.